josmac69/technical_challenge_l/4_data_architecture/README.md

 - We will allow multiple pricing models based on the parking lot location, type of parking space, time of the day, day of the week, season, etc.
 - We will allow discounts for long term users. or fixed monthly subscription which will allow users to use our parking lots without any additional charges.

+### Predictive machine learning model
+* I tried to implement ARIMA (AutoRegressive Integrated Moving Average) model, which is a popular time-series forecasting model implemented in Python for predicting future values based on past observations.
+* Description can be found for example in this article [ARIMA Model – Complete Guide to Time Series Forecasting in Python](https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/)
+* Due to lack of time I did not connect it with PostgreSQL solution described above and created simple script to generate random data for the model.
+See the file `generate_data.py` in this directory.
+* Model itself is implemented in the file `ml_script.py` in this directory.
+It gives very simple prediction for next day.
+* However I did not finish unittests properly, that script is failing with an error.